joepalermo/joepalermo.github.io/_posts/2021-01-24-reflections-on-program-synthesis-and-deep-learning.md

 - Game play: MuZero
 - Protein folding: AlphaFold

 In visual perception and synthesis a geometric interpretation is quite intuitive.
 After all visual perception and synthesis are explicitly about processing information derived from 2 and 3 dimensional spaces.
-Admittedly auditory perception and synthesis is intuitive to see as a geometric domain if you reflect on the structure of a time or frequency domain audio waveform - images of which can be projected into 2 dimensional space.
+Auditory perception and synthesis is intuitive to see as a geometric domain if you reflect on the structure of a time or frequency domain audio waveform - images of which can be projected into 2 dimensional space.

 Considering games such as Go or Chess, a geometric interpretation is very natural in that pieces on a board have a simple and well-defined geometric relationship to each other.
 The same is true of most Atari-like video games.